Sue Ane Langdon

 In 1976, she appeared in Hello Dolly at The Little Theatre on the Square.
 In 1978, she appeared in Chicago for Kenley Players in Columbus, Ohio.
 She was featured mainly in comedies, with an occasional dramatic film.

 Biography

 Early life

-After graduating high school, Langdon enrolled at the University of North Texas.
-She was also briefly enrolled full-time at Idaho State University.
+Langdon was born in New Jersey, but raised in various locations around the country following the death of her father when she was two years old.
+She attended the North Texas Teachers College in Denton, Texas, and was also briefly enrolled full-time at Idaho State University.